- 1-1/2 cups all-purpose flour

 - 1/4 to 1/2 cup corn syrup

 - 1. In a large bowl, combine the first four ingredients.
 Add pecans, cherries, pineapple and dates; toss to coat.
 Beat eggs and orange juice; add to fruit mixture and mix well.
-Line two 9-in. x 5-in. loaf pans with foil and grease the foil.
+Line two 9x5-in. loaf pans with foil and grease the foil.
 Pour fruit mixture into pans and press down.
-Bake at 300° for 1-3/4 to 2 hours or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 1-3/4 to 2 hours or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pans.
 Remove foil.
 Brush with corn syrup; cool completely.
-Yield: 2 fruitcakes.

 1 slice: 257 calories, 14g fat (1g saturated fat), 40mg cholesterol, 102mg sodium, 32g carbohydrate (24g sugars, 3g fiber), 4g protein.

 I cannot stand candied fruit and for that reason, have never enjoyed fruitcake.
 Until I came across this recipe.
 This cake is moist, dense, and tasty.
 It has become a yearly family tradition to make this fruitcake & does not go to waste.
 I highly recommend making this fruitcake for company, friends, and family for a delectable delight!